SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

-The example below defines a structure called ``FixedLengthRange``, which describes a range of integers whose range length can't be changed after it is created:
+The example below defines a structure called ``FixedLengthRange``, which describes a range of integers whose range length can't be changed after it's created:

 .. testcode:: storedProperties, storedProperties-err